soham0704530/telegram-bot/README.md

-# telegram-bot
+# Telegram Bot (python-telegram-bot)

-A clean, modular, and extensible Telegram bot built using the python-telegram-bot library.
-This project includes basic command handling (/start and /help), environment variable support, structured logging, and a scalable architecture to easily integrate new features.
-Ideal for developers looking to build Telegram bots with best practices in mind.
+A modular and extensible Telegram bot built with Python using the `python-telegram-bot` library.
+It supports basic commands like `/start` and `/help`, and is structured for easy expansion.

+## 📦 Features

+- `/start` and `/help` command support
+- Modular and scalable codebase
+- Environment variable usage for sensitive credentials
+- Logging and basic error handling
+- Typing indicator during responses

+## 🚀 Getting Started